danieltomasz/interactive-neuro-phd-list/README.md

-# interactive-machine-learning-list
+# interactive-phd-list

-A collaborative list of interactive Machine Learning, Deep Learning and Statistics websites.
+A collaborative list of  available PhDs based on  [Piotr Migdał](https://p.migdal.pl/) list of Machine Learning resources.

-Started by [Piotr Migdał](https://p.migdal.pl/), but anyone is encouraged to contribute!
+Anyone is encouraged to contribute!
 It is a simple no-build Vue.js website:

 * [p.migdal.pl/interactive-machine-learning-list/](https://p.migdal.pl/interactive-machine-learning-list/)